ritiek/kodi-telegram/README.md

 ## Available Commands

-Send the following commands to the bot preceeding `/` before them (example: `/kodi_start`).
+Send the following commands to the bot preceeding `/` before them (example: `/start`).

 ```
-kodi start
+start - Start Kodi
-kodi stop
+stop - Exit Kodi
 ```

-Anything that does not preceed with `/` will be treated as sent as text to the webserver.
+Anything that does not preceed with `/` will be sent as text to the webserver.

 ## License